Comfort food for the ages: Cottage Pie recipe from an old Irish pub

 Package of pork tenderloin (comes in pkg. of two)

 Wrap the little pork loins in bacon, nothing else, and either grill or bake in a 400-degree oven for 30 minutes.
 Slice as medallions and serve as an appetizer with favorite condiments and small bread slices.
 It's easy and really good.

 Blend and serve with medallions

 The non-vegetable lovin' fan will do a complete 360 when they try this classic veggie pizza.
-It's one of the most wonderful appetizers, snacks, 'get your veggies in' type dish that will keep them coming back for more.
+It's one of the most wonderful appetizers, snacks, and 'get your veggies in' type dishes that will keep them coming back for more.
 Seriously, make two.